hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 4. Save workflow into storage.
 5. On activity response load workflow from storage and set result.
 6. Go to step 2.
-Lets descibe it in code and specify behaviour of Ask and Show commands.
+Lets describe it in code and specify behaviour of Ask and Show commands.
 {% highlight csharp %}
 public class Unit//no result object
 {